-With 2,390 employees, the renowned Osnabrück-based company produced and marketed almost 329,000 tonnes of speciality papers in 2015 and posted a total turnover of 772 million euros.
+With more than 3,400 employees worldwide at 20 sites in 12 countries, the renowned Osnabrück-based company produced and marketed almost 462,000 tonnes of speciality papers in 2017 and posted a total turnover of 897 million euros.

 The Felix Schoeller Group develops, produces and markets speciality papers for photographic applications, digital printing systems, the packaging market, self-adhesive applications and the furniture, wood-based products and wallpaper industries.

 In addition to its main Osnabrück site and headquarters, the Felix Schoeller Group has four other production facilities in Germany.
-It also has production facilities in the USA and Canada and is involved in a joint venture in the Russian Federation.
-Representative offices are located in Praque, Moscow, Los Angeles, Sao Paulo, Mumbai, Kuala Lumpur, Shanghai, Tokyo and Melbourne.
+It also has production facilities in the USA and Canada and is involved in joint ventures in China, India and the Russian Federation.
+It has representative offices in Praque, Moscow, Paris, São Paulo, Kuala Lumpur, Shanghai, Tokyo and Melbourne.

 In 1895 the forty-year old Felix Hermann Maria Schoeller is in a difficult situation: He broke up with his relatives, left his hometown and now takes the chance to buy a paper mill in Osnabrück and make his dream come true: producing and selling high-quality photo paper.